ibm-cloud-docs/pattern-resiliency-powerha-grs/storage-design.md

 {: #storage-constructs}

 IBM i uses Auxiliary Storage Pools (ASPs) to organize disk storage.
 There are two relevant storage constructs in this pattern:
-- System ASP – Contains the IBM i operating system, licensed internal code, and system objects
+- System Auxillary Storage Pool (ASP): Contains the IBM i operating system, licensed internal code, and system objects
-- Independent Auxiliary Storage Pool (IASP) – Contains application data and can be managed independently of the system ASP
+- Independent Auxiliary Storage Pool (IASP): Contains application data and can be managed independently of the system ASP

 In this pattern, only IASPs are used for disaster recovery.